 Style

 Style is the cosmetic appearance of your gear.
-Each non-craftable set has a particular style associated with it, and all gear you find from that set will be in that style.
+Each set you find in the wild has a particular style associated with it, giving all items in that set a distinct look.
 There are well over 100 different styles available in the game

 Remember that you can also change your appearance at an Outfit Station (or a Dye Station, which functions identically).
-Regardless of your gear’s own styles, you’ll be able to change each piece to appear as any style you’ve collected as a motif, as well as apply different colors to these items
+Regardless of your gear’s own styles, you’ll be able to change each piece to appear as any style motif you’ve collected, as well as recolor your gear

-Note that consuming a motif will only let you craft in that style on the specific character you used the motif on.
+Note that only the specific character that consumes a motif can craft in that style.
 However, all of your characters will be able to use that style at the Outfit Station

 An Outfit Station is available in WtU’s guild hall, but you can also use ones out in the world; many cities have them available